 Welcome to the fundamental attribution error.
-Humans tend to explain others’ behavior as resulting from personal characteristics and ignore the role of external circumstances.
+The fundamental attribution error is what happens when humans tend to explain others’ behavior as resulting from personal characteristics and ignore the role of external circumstances.
 It’s seldom true that people have evil motives, are intentionally blocking progress, or are as dumb as dirt.
-The people employed in our field are reasonably intelligent, well-intentioned, and come to work wanting to do a good job.
+The people employed in software development are reasonably intelligent, well-intentioned, and come to work wanting to do a good job.

 Then, one of the ops specialists busted loose.
 He started listing all the ways the dev teams failed to prepare for production turnover.